-- 4.4.1 Review, in conjunction with other Board-level committees or the full Board, if applicable, the Corporation's policies and procedures regarding compliance with applicable financial and audit related laws and regulations. - 4.4.2 Review, on an annual basis or more frequently as required, with the Corporation's internal legal counsel any legal matters that could have a significant impact on the Corporation's financial statements, compliance with applicable laws and regulations and inquiries received from regulators or governmental agencies. - 4.4.3 The Committee, in conjunction with the Corporate Governance, Nominating and Compensation Committee and the Risk Committee, shall review the Corporation's ESG-related public disclosure, including the disclosure contained in the annual Sustainability Report and any other reports that may accompany and/or be ancillary to the annual Sustainability Report (the "Sustainability Documents").
-For greater certainty, the obligation to recommend approval of the Sustainability Documents to the Board shall rest with the Risk Committee. - 4.4.4 Oversee, in conjunction with other Board-level committees or the full Board, if applicable, the Whistle Blower Policy of the Corporation, which outlines procedures for the receipt, retention and treatment of complaints received by the Corporation regarding accounting, internal accounting controls, or auditing matters, and the confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters. - 4.4.5 Establish procedures for (i) the receipt, retention and treatment of complaints received by the Corporation regarding accounting or audit matters, and (ii) the confidential, anonymous submission by employees of the Corporation of concerns regarding accounting or auditing matters.
+- 4.4.1 Review, in conjunction with other Board-level committees or the full Board, if applicable, the Corporation's policies and procedures regarding compliance with applicable financial and audit related laws and regulations. - 4.4.2 Review, on an annual basis or more frequently as required, with the Corporation's internal legal counsel any legal matters that could have a significant impact on the Corporation's financial statements, compliance with applicable laws and regulations and inquiries received from regulators or governmental agencies. - 4.4.3 In conjunction with the Corporate Governance, Nominating and Compensation Committee and the Risk Committee, review the Corporation's ESG-related public disclosure, including any financial and compliance program disclosure contained in the annual Sustainability Report and any other reports that may accompany and/or be ancillary to the annual Sustainability Report (the "Sustainability Documents") and oversee third-party assurance of such financial disclosure, to the extent required by regulation(s) or in the context of the Committee's obligations under this Charter.
+For greater certainty, the obligation to recommend approval of the Sustainability Documents to the Board shall rest with the Risk Committee. - 4.4.4 Oversee, in conjunction with other Board-level committees or the full Board, if applicable, the Whistleblower Policy of the Corporation, which outlines procedures for the receipt, retention and treatment of complaints received by the Corporation regarding accounting, internal accounting controls, or auditing matters, and the confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters. - 4.4.5 Establish procedures for (i) the receipt, retention and treatment of complaints received by the Corporation regarding accounting or audit matters, and (ii) the confidential, anonymous submission by employees of the Corporation of concerns regarding accounting or auditing matters. - 4.4.6 Review the quarterly Whistleblower and Governance Report, including summaries of anonymous reports submitted through the Aecon Ethics Hotline.